exercism/dart/CONTRIBUTING.md

 - Each exercise should have a test suite, an example solution, a template file for the real implementation, and a README.md
   - The CI build expects Dart files to be named in the convention of snake_case_filenames

-- Please do not commit any configuration files or directories inside the exercise other than pubspec.lock and pubspec.yaml
+- Please do not commit any configuration files or directories inside the exercise other than pubspec.yaml, .meta/tests.toml, and analysis_options.yaml.

 - Be sure to add the new exercise to the appropriate place in the `config.json` file.

-- Please run `bin/fetch-configlet && bin/configlet lint --track-id=dart .` to ensure the exercise is configured correctly.
+- Please run `bin/fetch-configlet && bin/configlet lint --track-id=dart .` to configure the exercise correctly.